Vacuum solution within a metric-affine bumblebee gravity: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) for financial support.
-P. J. Porf\'{\i}rio would like to acknowledge the Brazilian agency CAPES for the financial support.
+The authors would like to thank the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) and Fundação de Apoio à Pesquisa do Estado da Paraíba (FAPESQ), project No. 200486/2022-5, for financial support.
+P. J. Porf\'{\i}rio would like to acknowledge the Brazilian agency CNPq for the financial support, grant No. 307628/2022-1.
 The work by A. Yu.
 Petrov. has been partially supported by the CNPq project No. 301562/2019-9.
-Particularly, A. A. Araújo Filho acknowledges the Facultad de Física - Universitat de València and Gonzalo J. Olmo for the kind hospitality when this work was made.
-Moreover, A. A. Araújo Filho has been partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) - 200486/2022-5, and CAPES-PRINT (PRINT - PROGRAMA INSTITUCIONAL DE INTERNACIONALIZAÇÃO) - 88887.508184/2020-00.
+Particularly, A. A. Araújo Filho acknowledges the Facultad de Física - Universitat de València and Gonzalo J. Olmo for the kind hospitality when part of this work was made.
+Moreover, A. A. Araújo Filho has been partially supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq) - grants No. 200486/2022-5 and 150891/2023-7 - and CAPES-PRINT (PRINT - PROGRAMA INSTITUCIONAL DE INTERNACIONALIZAÇÃO) - 88887.508184/2020-00.